GongT/baobao/@idlebox/node/etc/node.api.md

     (from: string, to: string): string;
 }

-// Warning: (ae-missing-release-tag) "LogFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LogFunction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type LogFunction = (message: string, ...args: any[]) => void;

-// Warning: (ae-missing-release-tag) "LoggerStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoggerStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class LoggerStream extends Transform {